3dbrows/dotnet-core-awscli-rh/README.md

-# dotnet-core-awscli-rh
+# dotnet-core-sonar-rh
-dotnet core SDK with AWS CLI and Roundhouse installed
+dotnet core SDK with SonarScanner and AWS CLI installed